-One could make the case that this would be, at least, a game suitable for people with bad eyesight or limited ability, but the semi-incomprehensible IQ tests to answer nullify even that.
+One could make the case that this would be, at least, a game suitable for people with bad eyesight or limited ability, but the semi-incomprehensible IQ tests seem to nullify even that.

 Indeed, they managed to make a game that has aged worse than the movie.

-Game design lesson #2 – when no one likes your game, make one identical but just a tiny bit better
+Game design lesson #2 – when no one likes your game, make an identical sequel but just a tiny bit better

 For some godforsaken reason, SCi managed to squeeze out a sequel to their game in six months, two years before the official direct-to-video sequel.